Amsterdam/hior/README.md

 ## General structure of the app

+The app is based upon the template_vue project.
+A customized version of this project is maintained at [https://github.com/Amsterdam/template_vue]

+The main logic is concentrated in the Search component and the hior service.

 ## Styling

-The styling is done by using the stijl repository of Amsterdam.
+The styling is done by using the stijl repository of Amsterdam and Bootstrap 4.